Skip to content

 Tip

-By default, the condition AND is used for the newly selected individual property.
-You can use the radio button to quickly set AND or OR for all fields.
-You can also choose to change the conditions for each field.
+By default, the condition AND is used for all properties selected.
+You can use the radio button to switch between AND and OR.

 Note that in some cases, the user-defined conditions are ignored: